 FARE

-Leading Non-profit Chooses Sifter for Food Allergy Community
+Leading Non-profit Collaborates with Sifter for Its Food Allergy Community

-FARE (Food Allergy Research and Education) is the nation’s leading nonprofit engaged in food allergy advocacy as well as the largest private funder of food allergy research.
-Through its innovative education, advocacy, and research initiatives, FARE strives to improve the quality of life and health for those with food allergies.
+FARE (Food Allergy Research & Education) is the nation’s leading non-profit engaged in food allergy advocacy as well as the largest private funder of food allergy research.
+FARE’s innovative education, advocacy, and research initiatives transform the future of food allergy through new and improved treatments and prevention strategies, effective policies and legislation, and novel approaches to managing the disease.

 The Situation